gambitproject/jsgte/INFOS/ongit.md

 and in response it asks me "please tell me who you are", presumably so Harkirat knows who copied from his directory.
-I do this with some configuration that seemed to have been lost (including on my editor `vim`).
+I do this with some configuration that was lost (including on my editor `vim`) when I started over by cloning the repository after some mess-up.
+So do this first (with your own configuration data of course :-) :

     git config --global user.email "bvonstengel@gmail.com"
     git config --global user.name "Bernhard von Stengel"